-Representing himself in court, he was found guilty on six of seven charges of assault and battery in the Superior Court of Habersham from 1829-1844.
+Representing himself in court, he was found guilty on six of seven charges of assault and battery in the Superior Court of Habersham from 1829 to 1844.
 Another trial for assault for attempted murder never made it to court.

 The court records tell the story of those cases, but oral history truly cements Harshaw’s reputation as an evil menace.

-He was notoriously cruel to his slaves, forcing the elderly and infirm off the peak of Lynch Mountain when they became an economic drain, no longer valuable to him.
+He was notoriously cruel to those individuals he owned, forcing the elderly and infirm off the peak of Lynch Mountain when they became an economic drain, no longer valuable to him.

-And when he went into town, he took a helper along, but slaves were not allowed to ride in the wagon.
-Harshaw attached a rope from the back of the wagon to the neck of the unfortunate slave, forcing him to run to keep up with the horse.
+And when he went into town, he took a helper along, but they were not allowed to ride in the wagon.
+Harshaw attached a rope from the back of the wagon to the neck of the unfortunate individual, forcing him to run to keep up with the horse.

-And a tragic story of a young slave girl likely turned his long-suffering wife Nancy England against him once and for all.
+A tragic story of a young enslaved girl likely turned his wife Nancy England against him once and for all.

 Long-suffering spouse Nancy England Harshaw was first in line when in 1850, the state of Georgia made divorce legal.